giovanni-antonio/giovanni-antonio.github.io/README.md

 # Personal website of Giovanni Lara aka Gio.

 Personal website crafted from scratch with a minimal design mindset.
-Design, develop and maintained by @gioalo.
+Design, develop and maintained by Giovanni Antonio.

 ### Support